Beginner-Friendly Upper Body Resistance Band Exercises That You Can Do At Home

 How To Do

-3. Raise your arms out to the sides until they are parallel to the floor.
+3. Raise your arms to the sides until they parallel the floor.
+Avoid raising them high.

 4. Slowly return to the start position.